Skip to main content Skip to site navigation

 CHIP Work Group Priority Areas

 The CHIP work groups have worked on the three priority areas: Access to Health Care Services (Access), Social Determinants of Health (SDOH), and Mental Health.
 The work groups are responsible for developing the vision, goal, community-level indicators, strategies, objectives, and activities for each priority area.
 Below is a high-level overview of the strategies developed for Access and SDOH.
-The Mental Health Work Group will reconvene on April 29, 2024 to continue CHIP activities.

 What is the Community Health Improvement Plan (CHIP)?